 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

 In the fast-paced world of YouTube, it’s easy to get caught up in the latest trends and tactics for growing your channel.
-However, it's important to remember that what works today may not necessarily work in the future.
-With that in mind, here are ten pieces of YouTube advice to ignore.
+However, it's important to remember that what worked in the past may not necessarily work in the future.
+With that in mind, here are 10 pieces of YouTube advice to ignore.

 1. Posting Videos Everyday